ctlnorwich/express-mysql-example/README.md

 ## Setup

-1. Set the `DB_URL` environment variable to your MySQL service URI:
+1. Set the `DB_URL` environment variable to your MySQL service URL.
+Please DO NOT store .env in your project repo (.gitignore it):

    ```js
    DB_URL="mysql://<username>:<password>@<host>:<port>/<database_name>"